Tamra Mercieca

 Tamra Mercieca (born 29 September 1980) is an Australian author, therapist, and founder of Getting Naked Pty Ltd.

 Biography

 Mercieca was born in Kyneton, Victoria, Australia.
 She attended Kyneton Secondary College, before going on to complete a Graduate Diploma of Arts in Commercial Radio in Melbourne.
 She spent ten years working in radio as a newsreader and journalist.

 Career

 In 2002, Mercieca won the Australian Commercial Radio Award for Best News Presenter in a provincial market.
 During this time, she also had walk-on roles in various television shows such as Neighbours, Last Man Standing, and 'The Secret Life of Us'.

 Writing from a young age, it wasn't until her own battle with depression that she was inspired to pen her first book, The Upside of Down: A personal journey and toolkit for overcoming depression, self-published in Australia in 2009.
 The book was endorsed by Lifeline Australia – the organization asking her to become an advocate.

-Mercieca's recovery and subsequent discoveries led her to become trained in various skills, acquiring a Life and Business certificate in Coaching, before going on to learn the art of neuro-linguistics programming, timeline therapy, hypnosis and whole brain intelligence (she is also accredited with the relevant boards in America).
-It was these skills that guided her develop a program to help others become both depression- and pill-free.